EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-conclusion.md

 It is job-oriented by default, although newer plugins provide a pipeline view.
 Much like Tekton and Argo Workflows, Jenkins does not offer a 'single pane of glass' view on the current state of a pipeline.

 It is difficult to recommend any new installs of Jenkins.
-Every competitor is better in every dimension.
-The one major strength that Jenkins has going for it is that _everyone_ who has been in the industry for more than a couple of years will have used it, and so it isn't hard or expensive to find Jenkins skills.
+Most competitors are better in every dimension.
+The one major strength that Jenkins has is that _everyone_ who has been in the industry for more than a couple of years will have used it, and so it isn't hard or expensive to find Jenkins skills.

 > ### Use Jenkins when you:
 >